alexzahnaudio/alexzahnaudio.github.io/_posts/2024-03-14-acoustics-diy.md

 ![Pool boundary wave swallower](https://alexzahnaudio.com/assets/img/acoustics-pool-wave-monster.png "Hungry little guy")

 We can do the same kind of thing on our ceiling to swallow up our air waves.
 All we need is some soft, air-permeable material.
-As the sound waves pass through the material, the vibrating air hits the fibers of the material, transferring its energy (and converting it into heat).
+As the sound waves pass through, the vibrating air hits the fibers of the material, transferring energy and converting it into (a small amount of) heat.

 ### Considerations